Fear of change is subtle. It operates under the radar convincing you that it's there to protect you. To keep you safe.

 In reality, fear is one of the most common reasons for resistance to change because it stops you taking any action at all.

 Earlier this year I met with a client who was losing her job after working in the same business (a bank) for 30 years.
 She was terrified by the prospect of being forced to think beyond what she had known for 30 years.
 It made it hard for her to think clearly.

-A coaching client has many brilliant ideas for his future but is frustrated because he can't get started with any of his plans.
+Another client of mine has many brilliant ideas for his future but is frustrated because he can't get started with any of his plans.

 In both of these cases fear of change holds them back.

-It cannot be seen and convinces people to strongly deny that it's there at all.
+Fear cannot be seen and it convinces people to strongly deny that it's there at all.

 Fear of change works hard to convince you that change is bad for you.
 I often hear about its attempts to convince people that they cannot cope with change.

 This page exposes fear of change and gives you insight into how it works in your life, and in the lives of people at work.

 Fear of change is likely to be the reason for any resistance to change you experience.

 In most cases fear of change stops us from taking action.
 It often works with anxiety, self-doubt and guilt to help it to do this.